-Meyer was the self-appointed CEO of Real Money Sports, a betting consultancy site that charged up to a quarter of a million dollars a time for his betting advice.
+Meyer was the self-appointed CEO of 'Real Money Sports', a betting consultancy site that charged up to a quarter of a million dollars a time for his betting advice.
 With such a fee, obviously the stakes were high, but Meyer claimed he had a 130-person research staff, ex-coaches and players among them, and said he ran computer simulations of upcoming games to fine-tune betting odds.

 His relationship with Sadoff began in 2007, when the Milwaukee-based businessman began buying Meyer's tips and they became friends.
 Meyer's services would extend his services to connecting his clients, Sadoff included, with offshore bookies who would unquestioningly accept their huge wagers, and at this point the plot dives into serious gangster territory.

-The whole sordid affair came to a dramatic end when Meyer had an associate confront Sadoff with a gun to coerce him into settling the “debt”.
-Meyer's associate was sentenced to four years in jail, leaving Meyer himself to hide behind a variety of spurious defences ranging from insanity, drug addiction and the fact that he was working undercover for the FBI, before being sent down for eight years.
+The whole sordid affair came to a dramatic end when Meyer had an associate confront Sadoff with a gun to coerce him into settling the 'debt'.
+Meyer's associate was sentenced to four years in jail, leaving Meyer himself to hide behind a variety of spurious defences ranging from insanity, drug addiction and that he was working undercover for the FBI, before finally being sent down for eight years.